containers/nri-plugins/docs/resource-policy/policy/balloons.md

     (sockets) as the balloon.
     - `die`: ...in the same die(s) as the balloon.
     - `numa`: ...in the same numa node(s) as the balloon.
+    - `l2cache`: ...allowed to use idle CPUs that share the same level 2 cache as the balloon.
     - `core`: ...allowed to use idle CPU threads in the same cores with the balloon.
   - `hideHyperthreads`: "soft" disable hyperthreads.
 If `true`, only